Drugs and the law

 - Maximum penalties: two years in prison and/or a fine for possession, 14 years prison and/or a fine for possession with intent to supply.

-These penalties are given in a Crown Court.
-In a Magistrates Court, where less serious offences are dealt with, the maximum sentence is six months imprisonment and a £5000 fine.
-The actual sentence you’re likely to get will also depend on:
+A Crown Court gives these penalties.
+On the other hand, in a Magistrate’s court, the maximum sentence is six months imprisonment and a £5,000 fine.
+However, the actual sentence you’re likely to get will also depend on:

 - Any previous criminal record;